Fired or Laid Off While Pregnant in Ontario? A List Of Your Rights

 Right to return following maternity or parental leave:

-Employees are guaranteed the right to return to their role (or a comparable role) with the same compensation and employment conditions as they had before taking leave
+Employees are guaranteed the right to return to their role (or a comparable role) with the same compensation and employment conditions as they had before taking leave.
+Many employees give their employers a lot of grace when returning to work because they're grateful to have a job, even if it isn't the one they had before going on leave.
+But that's not the law and your employer must meet their obligations.

 Continuation of benefits while on maternity or parental leave: